Get Your Battle Plan Ready

 The key takeaway is this: To avoid aimlessness, you have to stand for something.
 Don't allow aimlessness to rob you of years of your life.
 You will ultimately be remembered for – and your body of work will be built upon – the battles you chose to spend your time fighting.
 Act with urgency and diligence today to define your throughline and your battles, then carefully allocate your focus, time, and energy on things that matter to you.
 There are battles that only you are equipped to fight, and while I can't tell you what they are, I suspect you probably already know at least some of them.
 You need to act, and you need you to do it now.
 Run to the battle.

 Todd Henry is the founder of Accidental Creative, a company that works with people and teams to foster creativity.
-He speaks frequently on productivity and leadership, is a creativeLIVE instructor, and is the author of The Accidental Creative: How to Be Brilliant at a Moment’s Notice and Die Empty.
+He speaks frequently on productivity and leadership and is the author of The Accidental Creative: How to Be Brilliant at a Moment’s Notice and Die Empty.